Code-Institute-Submissions/ci-bloggy/bloggy/docs/TESTING.md

 If the validation of any of the fields fails on submit, a message will be displayed under the field in red text.

-If the user didn't supply a post image a default one will be assigned.
+If the user didn't supply a profile image a default one will be assigned.

 Should an anonymous user try and access the `/user/new_post` page, they will be redirected to the login page with a flash message reading *You must be logged in to create a new post*